jcrunjie/ScaryMoon/README.md

 Made with the help of ChatGPT

-## This visualization is inspired by my dream one night:
+## This visualization is inspired by my dream/nightmare:

 On a seemingly ordinary night, I gaze up at the starry sky.
 A full moon casts its glow, but there is something unsettling about it: The moon shines in a golden hue, more prominent than usual, and its size looms larger than ever before.
 As I fixate on the moon's mesmerizing presence, I notice something extraordinary—it is in motion.
 This revelation strikes me as odd, for I have always known the moon to be relatively stationary, slowly traversing its orbit around the Earth.
 However, tonight, its movement seems perceptible, almost as if time itself has quickened.